-SPPICAVs are exempt from corporate income tax under Article 208(3°) nonies of the FTC.
-This exemption is not limited to income from their real estate activity but covers all profits.
-In return, SPPICAVs are obliged to distribute a large part of these profits each year to ensure their taxation in the hands of the shareholders.
+SPPICAVs are exempt from corporate income tax under Article 208(3) nonies FTC.
+This exemption is not limited to income from their real estate activity; it covers all profits.
+In return, SPPICAVs are required to distribute a large part of their profits each year to ensure their taxation in the hands of the shareholders.

-According to the authorities, this exemption is subject to the condition that the SPPICAV complies with 'the conditions of approval, investment and operation as provided for in Article L214-33 et seq. of the MFC, including compliance with the distribution requirements'.16 In other words, according to the authorities, infringing this condition would lead to the SPPICAV having to pay CIT.
+According to the authorities, this exemption is conditional upon the SPPICAV complying with 'the conditions of approval, investment and operation as provided for in Articles L214-33 et seq.
+MFC, including compliance with the distribution requirements'.12

-According to Article L 214-69 of the MFC, SPPICAVs must distribute:
+According to Article L214-69 MFC, SPPICAVs must distribute:

 - at least 85 per cent of their net rental income before the end of the fifth month of the financial year following that in which it was earned;